Too risky to play Messi and Dybala together for Argentina – Sampaoli

 Dybala, who has starred for Juventus this season with 12 goals in all competitions, previously admitted it was difficult playing with Barcelona icon Messi as the pair occupy similar positions.

-On Dybala's comments, Sampaoli added: "I don't see as something bad what Dybala said.
-He said that he was happy to play with Messi, but he just did not find his place."
+On Dybala's comments, Sampaoli added: "I don't see what Dybala said as something bad.
+He said that he was happy to play with Messi, but he just did not find his place.

-"Leo [Messi] needs to move in the field normally as he does with his club," Sampaoli continued.
-"To invent a position so as he can develop a system or to structure him, that would be crazy.
+"Leo needs to move in the field normally as he does with his club," Sampaoli continued.
+"To invent a position or to structure him, that would be crazy.

-"When we use 4-2-3-1 formation he is even further forward, always near the box.
+"When we use the 4-2-3-1 formation, he is even further forward, always near the box.
 Being away from the box puts our best player far from the scoring positions and that is what he does best in his club.

 "It is my job to make him understand that he is vital in the finishing, in the last third of the pitch."